-With more than 20 years experience of PET and PET-CT scanning and now also PET-MR, the Centre provides PET services for referred patients at a local and national level and performs clinically related research.
-We scan over 4500 patients per year, and the enhancements of our newly refurbished centre let us be there for our patients at every step of the experience and make it as smooth and comfortable as possible.
+With almost 30 years experience of PET and PET-CT scanning and now also PET-MR, the King's College London & Guy's and St Thomas' PET Centre provides PET services for referred patients at a local and national level and performs clinically related research.
+We scan over 7000 patients per year.
+Enhancements and refurbishments over the last five years let us be there for our patients at every step of the experience and make it as smooth and comfortable as possible.

 Our PET Centre is a centre of excellence with an international reputation for delivering the best patient care, highest quality academic research, and training.
 We strive to make a difference for the patients we scan, and via the research we perform.